 Except for easements containing the District's distribution system, the District will not undertake work on the customer's premises.
-In the event the exiting water meter is located within the boundaries of the customers property, the District, when it becomes aware of the condition, will remove the meter back to the within the road easement or right of way.
+In the event the existing water meter is located within the boundaries of the customer's property, the District, when it becomes aware of the condition, will remove the meter back to within the road easement or right of way.